 He clarified that the majority of available bandwidth was auctioned off, but an excluded part will be turned over free of charge to universities, startups and creativity centers.

-In addition, he noted that 25 percent of fees paid by providers of 5G will be earmarked for the Faistos Fund, which will in turn support startups working on applications and services based on the new networks.
+In addition, he noted that 25 percent of fees paid by providers of 5G in Greece will be earmarked for the Faistos Fund, which will in turn support startups working on applications and services based on the new networks.

 “We want to create an ecosystem in Greece around 5G,” the premier said, also referring to a first-time “digital bible” that will include all large infrastructural projects digitizing the state and the economy.